stefanappdev/info2180-project1/README.md

-# info2180-project1
-repository for info2180-project1
+repository for medical_website_sample

-This is Project 1 for Stefan Mitchell
+This is sample Project done by Stefan Mitchell